-Sometimes, sexual needs and desires are a symptom of something else.
+Sometimes, sexual needs and desires are a symptom of something missing in our lives.
 Our innate need as humans is to be loved, to be wanted, and because of certain external things, those deep-rooted needs created in us by God can be turned into hurtful and painful things.
 People don't always choose sex to fulfill that desire for love and attention, but it's so easy to think that it is sex that will somehow make everything better.

 When you are looking to treat the symptoms of sexual needs and desires, it might be worth while to look at it as a symptom, and not a cause.
 Does that make sense?
 Let me explain a bit more...